Upper School Curriculum

 Students strengthen their command of Latin grammar by reading canonical works of Latin literature.

-Spanish I
+Spanish sign

 Students are introduced to basic spoken and written Spanish.

-Spanish II
+Spanish sign

-Students learn targets the past, future, present perfect, past perfect, and present and past progressive tenses, and conditional mood.
+Students learn the past, future, present perfect, past perfect, and present and past progressive tenses, and conditional mood.

-Spanish III
+Spanish sign

 Students comprehend and communicate orally and in writing about a wide variety of personal, cultural, and ethical concepts.

-Spanish IV
+Spanish sign

 Students develop accuracy in speaking and writing through the use of more abstract vocabulary and more advanced grammatical structures.